kngwyu/rpf-pytorch/README.md

 result left in their notebook.

-And **the result looks unstable** in that the number of episodes needed to get plus return varys greatly(1200~3000 episodes).
+And **the result looks unstable** in that the number of episodes needed to converge on the optimal policy varys siginificanly (2000~3000 episodes).

 There's some possible reasons for that, say,
 - My implementaion is incorrect
-- Some insignificant implementaion differences like initialization
+- Some minor design choices(like NN initialization)

 But I think this result shows **we must get lucky** for suceeding in exploration, even if we use nice exploration-exploitation algorithms